emqx/eip/active/0038-secret-registry.md

   disclosure, so secrets are reachable only within their own scope (namespace or global), with no fallback in either direction
 * 2026-07-24: @zmstone Reintroduce namespace→global sharing via a per-global
-  `share_ns` flag (default true): a namespaced reference falls back to a global secret when that global secret is marked shareable.
-Global→namespace and sibling-namespace resolution remain forbidden. `share_ns = false` keeps a global secret tenant-invisible
+  `share_ns` flag (default **false**, opt-in): a namespaced reference falls back to a global secret only when that global secret is explicitly marked shareable.
+A global secret is tenant-invisible by default.
+Global→namespace and sibling-namespace resolution remain forbidden

 ## Abstract